iTwin/itwinjs-core/docs/bis/ec/ec-format.md

 **thousandSeparator** the character used to separate the integer part of a value in groups of 3 digits.
 If not defined a localized separator will be used.

 **uomSeparator** the character used to separate the magnitude and the Unit label.
+For composite formats applies to each component.

-- Example: If the spacer is set to `-`, the Quantity is now displayed as `4-in`.
-If the spacer is the default, the Quantity is `4 in`.
+- Example: If set to `-`, the Quantity is now displayed as `4-in`.
+Default is a single space character `4 in`.

 **scientificType** determines the type of scientific format to use.
 Only valid when the type is scientific.